UKCloud/documentation/articles/other/other-vid-pricing-tool-overview.md

 ---
-title: UKCloud Pricing Estimator Tool overview video | UKCloud Ltd
+title: UKCloud Pricing Estimation Tool overview video | UKCloud Ltd
-description: Links to a video that provides an overview of the Pricing Estimator Tool
+description: Links to a video that provides an overview of the Pricing Estimation Tool
 services: other
 author: Dan Baker